redvypr/redvypr/doc/source/design.rst

 Data packets
 ------------
 Datapackets sent and received from devices are realized as Python dictionaries.
+A device is sending data by putting data into the dataqueue.
+If the data put is not a dictionary, redvypr will convert it into a redvypr data dictionary.

-If a device wants to send data it simply has to create a dictionary with a key::
+If a device wants
+to send data it simply has to create a dictionary with a key::

    data = {}